infominer33/infominer33.github.io/README.md

 Well, I'm not that great of a writer, but I'm really good at finding source-grade material and organizing information.

 I've always been a big reader, and fact finder... a seeker of truth, since I was young.
+Being lost in an endless sea of information where it's challenging to piece crucial facts together...
+I was made for this.

 **Check out [index.md](/index.md) or [**infominer.id**](https://infominer.id)**